sedflix/FlashKernelTester/README.md

   - This will take some time as it will download ubuntu image.
   - It will change your prompt to something like `root@4d4c9750e9e0:/#`.
 This is the shell of an full fledged ubuntu running on docker.
 - You should have downloaded your linux kernel on your system (>v4.0.
 Tested on v4.15 and v4.9)
-- Make the test file required to run on bootup(This is the only code that will run) and store it in a folder with name of the `.c` file as `test.c`
+- Make the test file required to run on bootup (This is the only code that will run on the new kernal) and store it in a folder with name of the `.c` file as `test.c`

 ## Usage:

-- Clone this repo on your system using: git clone https://github.com/geekSiddharth/kernelTester.git
+- Clone this repo on your system using: `git clone https://github.com/geekSiddharth/kernelTester.git`

 - Open ktest.sh to edit the following variable
     - KERNEL_SOURCE
         It refers to the absolute linux kernal path.
 (Path should end in /)
         Example: `KERNEL_SOURCE=/home/sid/linux-master/` where `/home/sid/linux-master/` is the absolute linux kernal path
     - TEST_SOURCE
-        It refers to the absolute path of testing code.
+        It refers to the absolute path of the testing code.
 (Path should end in /)
         The pointed folder must constain a file called test.c (You can leave it to its default value for seeing if everything is working fine)